DavidDurman/DynamicTable/README.md

         })

-        // Custom filter function - case-agnostic instead of the default case-sensitive. new DynamicTable('myTableId', {
+        // Custom filter function - case-agnostic instead of the default case-sensitive.
+        // Filter function must return -1 when not found, something else otherwise. new DynamicTable('myTableId', {
             filterFunction: function(a, b) {
                 return a.search(b);